Airport Security Wait Times

 Yes — TSA PreCheck lines are almost always shorter.
 Where airports report lane-level data, TSA Tracker shows separate wait times for Standard, PreCheck, and CLEAR lanes so you can compare directly.

-Which airports have live TSA wait time data?
+Which airports have live airport security wait time data?